 Precaution and Tips

-These following points of caution, you should know before you perform this asana.
+The following points of caution you should know before performing this asana.

 - This asana doesn’t have any contradictions.
 It is the safest yoga asana.
 Just make sure that you don’t fall asleep.